TETRAS-IIIF/mirador-multi-user/README.md

 # Mirador multi user

 Mirador Multi user is a project that aims to create a multi-user environment for the Mirador 4 viewer.
-It is the core component of the tool [Arvest](https://arvest.app/en).

 Forked from original work of https://github.com/ARVEST-APP/mirador-multi-user

 # Demo